RcrossF/GOES-Fulldisk-Wallpaper/README.md

 # Install
 1. Clone the repo
-2. Create a new scheduled task in Windows task scheduler to run on logon and every `x` minutes after that
+2. Create a new scheduled task in Windows task scheduler to run on startup and every `x` minutes after that
     - Set the action to "Start a program"
     - The program should be `pythonw.exe`, usually found in `C:\Users\{NAME}\AppData\Local\Programs\Python\Python37\pythonw.exe`
     - Set the command line argument to be the path to `update_wallpaper.pyw`, eg. `C:\Stuff\...\...\GOES-Fulldisk-Wallpaper\update_wallpaper.pyw`